 Choose Art With Flow

-Artwork is a surefire way to employ color and design to your liking in order to create the mood you desire in a room.
+Striving for zen characteristics doesn't imply a plain or boring space.
+A great way to employ color and design to your liking is to include artwork the promotes thoughtful contemplation.
 This blue-and-black abstract painting does just that, stirring up peaceful thoughts and meaningful meditation.
 Paired with more neutral elements in the rest of the space, this zen living room is just the thing to quiet a busy mind at the end of a hectic day.

 Spread The Blues